Page Content

 8.2.2 Access to central IT servers shall be restricted in a secure location with only a limited number of staff having access.
 The access for these individuals to the central IT server are approved by the Registered Provider, including any non-authorised staff or contractors.

 8.2.3 Secure backup systems shall be in place for vital personal data.
-There shall be a back-up procedure in operation for data held on computer.
+There shall be a backup procedure in operation for data held on computer.
 This shall include an off-site back up.

 8.2.4 Personal data on computer screens should be hidden from the view of passers-by at all times.
 Computer screens shall be set to automatically lock and log users off after a certain short period of inactivity.
 A screen saver shall appear on locked screens to ensure that no personal data of patients remains visible (DPC, 2018f).

 8.2.5 Individual passwords for systems shall be used to stop unauthorised access to records.
 PC’s and laptops shall utilise encryption software.
-The standard of encryption shall be sufficiently robust to withstand attacks from newly developed decryption software (DPC, 2018e).
+The standard of encryption shall be sufficiently robust to withstand attacks from newly developed decryption software (DPC, 2020d).

 8.2.7 Access to personal data held in soft copy will be allocated in accordance to the roles and responsibilities of the staff member (see 8.6.5 below).